abelxmendoza/Lore-Keeper/README.md

 - **🧠 AI Memory**: Your AI assistant remembers everything you've written and can answer questions about your past experiences
 - **👥 Track Relationships**: Automatically identifies people and places in your entries, building a network of your relationships
 - **📊 Visual Timeline**: See your life story unfold chronologically with beautiful visualizations
-- **📚 Build Your Memoir**: Transform your journal entries into a polished memoir with AI assistance
+- **📚 Build Your Biography**: Transform your journal entries into a polished biography with AI assistance
 - **🔍 Smart Search**: Ask questions in natural language like "What did I do with Sarah last month?" and get instant answers
 - **✨ Discover Patterns**: Get insights about your habits, relationships, and life patterns